Actinomycosis of various localizations. Actinomycosis - symptoms, routes of transmission and treatment Actinomycosis treatment drugs

 Laboratory diagnostics

-Immunity and funds specific prevention
+Immunity and remedies specific prevention

 Features of actinomycosis